 Can they cross over?

 No, they cannot.
-The know-how and skills set for both sports are highly specialised and specific.
+The know-how and skills set required to excel at both sports are highly specialised and specific.
 The knowledge training period for a MotoGP rider is about 10 to 15 years and for F1 drivers about 15 years.
 The peak performance windows are from age 25 to 35, with the exception of a few outliers.

 We will thus never see another John Surtees (the only person to win world titles on two- and four-wheels – Ed).
 But, we do have a few years yet to delight ourselves in the absolute genius of Lewis Hamilton and the amazing athleticism of the undisputed MotoGP GOAT (Greatest of all Time), Valentino Rossi.